Skip to main content

 Some ERP systems (such as SAP) only support 100% refunds on individual line items.
 Partial refunds may trigger integration errors.
 Before processing a partial refund on an ERP-connected account, check with your integration team to confirm which refund types your ERP supports.

-Zest does not push refund data to Shopify automatically.
+Zest does not push refund data to my ecommerce platform automatically.

 Refunds processed in Zest stay within Zest and your payment processor (Stripe or Adyen).
-Shopify's order records will not automatically reflect the refund.
-For accounting and ERP reconciliation, you may want to manually mark the corresponding order as refunded in Shopify as well.
-When doing so, select Refund later — do not attempt to trigger a second refund through Shopify.
+Your ecommerce platform's order records will not automatically reflect the refund.
+For accounting and ERP reconciliation, you may want to manually mark the corresponding order as refunded in your ecommerce platform as well.
+When doing so, select Refund later — do not attempt to trigger a second refund through your ecommerce platform.

 Did this answer your question?